Everything You Need to Know About Installing an Electric Vehicle Charger at Home

 Amperage:

-Higher amperage chargers charge faster but require thicker wiring and sufficient panel capacity.
+Higher amperage chargers charge faster but require thicker wire and available panel capacity.

 Indoor vs Outdoor Mounting:

-Outdoor installations require weather rated units and proper sealing.
+Outdoor installs require weather-rated equipment and proper sealing.

 Future Proofing: